 Usage of labels and barcodes are imperative in the tire manufacturing process.
-However, since this is not a highly talked about aspect of tire manufacturing, you may wonder, “Why do we need barcode and labels in the tire manufacturing process?”
-Well, means of reliable identification complement your process by ensuring accurate traceability.
+However, since this is not a highly talked about aspect of tire manufacturing, you may wonder, “Why do we need barcodes and labels in the tire manufacturing process?”
+Well, means of reliable identification complement your process by ensuring accurate tracking.

 Barcodes, barcodes, barcodes… Why do we care?
 Plain and simple, with barcodes, your business is given the ability to track all moving parts and components in the manufacturing of a tire (there are a lot) from start to finish.

 Here is a walk-through of the 6 major steps to manufacturing a tire, and at which steps a barcode label is imperative:

 In this first stage of the tire manufacturing process, raw materials such as sulfur, rubber, and carbon black are mixed to form the rubber compound that will eventually make up the tire.
 If tracking is required at this stage, manufacturers would leverage melt-in labels.